BCecatto/Paramsx/README.md

 iex> Paramsx.filter(%{"foo" => "bar", "other" => "value"}, [required: [:foo], optional: []])
 {:ok, %{"foo" => "bar"}}

-# You have to explicit say that is list when have it:
+# You have to explicit say that is list when have it, in the fallowing format `key_name_list`
 iex> Paramsx.filter(%{"foo" => [%{"bar" => "value_bar"}]}, required: [foo_list: [:bar]])
 {:ok, %{foo: [%{bar: "value_bar"}]}}